harbour/core/README.md

 ## Linux (generic)

 ### For contrib/rddads lib:
-   Download and install 'Advantage Client Engine API for Linux' package (f.e. `aceapi-10.00.0.3.tar.gz`)
+   Download and install *Advantage Client Engine API for Linux* package (f.e. `aceapi-10.00.0.3.tar.gz`)

 ### For contrib/hbhpdf lib, if you don't wish to use locally hosted version: